jseun/dotscan/README.md

 ### 2. Write more tests

 I love to write tests in Golang.
-Other than the unit tests that can be found in `scanner/host_test.go` to cover 100% of the NewHosts() function, and TestRunAndWaitLocalhostTCP4 and TestRunAndWaitLocalhostTCP6 in `scanner/scanner_test.go`, a lot of other tests could be written.
+Other than the unit tests in `scanner/host_test.go` to cover 100% of the NewHosts() function, the TestRunAndWaitLocalhostTCP4 and TestRunAndWaitLocalhostTCP6 in `scanner/scanner_test.go` to perform a real scan on localhost; a lot of other tests could be written.

 ### 3. Hunt the bugs down!